docQodly/docs/docs/studio/configuration/4d-settings.md

 ### 4D application

-4D Web Studio only works with 4D projects (binary databases are not supported).
+Qodly Studio only works with 4D projects (binary databases are not supported).

-## Enabling access to 4D Web Studio
+## Enabling access to Qodly Studio

 :::note

-The options and menu items described on this page won't appear if the 4D Web Studio license is not activated.
+The options and menu items described on this page won't appear if the Qodly Studio license is not activated.

 :::

 By default, access to the studio is not granted.

-4D Web Studio is served by the [WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html) and displays data from 4D projects handled by the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html).
+Qodly Studio is served by the [WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html) and displays data from 4D projects handled by the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html).

 To enable access to the studio, you must explicitly allow it at two levels:
 * at the 4D application level, for global access